 Capitol Land Trust’s mission is to strategically conserve vital natural areas and working lands in the South Puget Sound and Chehalis Basin watersheds, for their ecological and community benefits.

-We envision a future for southwest Washington where people, animals, and natural habitats thrive because the community — private citizens, businesses, nonprofit organizations, and government agencies — has invested in conservation of our natural places and resources.
+We envision a future for our region in which nature and community thrive because Capitol Land Trust (CLT) and our partners have invested in conservation of and education about our natural places and resources.

 We can’t do this work alone.
 Our long history has proven that we can only be effective when we work with partners.
 Capitol Land Trust is widely known for our ability to bring together political parties and groups in order to identify and achieve shared goals.
 We will continue to pursue these types of partnerships, ensuring that our work meets the needs of our diverse community.